Planning a conference? We have a passion for providing educators with practical information that can enhance their practice immediately.

 All too often, the breastfeeding helper finds herself in the uncharted territory of fielding artificial nipple questions.
 The answers frequently given are, unfortunately, based on personal bias, product advertising, and/or old wives tales instead of accurate information.
 Bottle selection based on misconceptions puts breastfeeding at risk.
 By learning about bottle characteristics such as texture, shape, venting, and flow, the breastfeeding helper can minimize the negative impact of bottle use for a breastfed baby.
 The breastfeeding helper will be able to share this information with families in a way that is respectful of and compliant with the WHO Code.

 60 – 90 minutes

 As a breastfeeding helper, you may find yourself in the position of helping mothers who also want to use a bottle, or who may need to offer a bottle while breastfeeding improves.
 Bottles and pacifiers can have a negative impact on breastfeeding if not used correctly.
-By broadening your artificial nipple knowledge, you can learn how to a) apply elements of breastfeeding to bottle and pacifier use, and b) personalize bottle pacing, helping mothers reduce the risk of nipple preference and prolong the breastfeeding experience.
+By broadening your artificial nipple knowledge, you can learn how to apply elements of breastfeeding to bottle and pacifier use.
+This includes learning how to personalize bottle pacing and help mothers reduce the risk of nipple preference, prolonging their breastfeeding experience.

 Can I Ask You a Question—Answers to Mothers’ Questions about Collecting and Using Pumped Milk